-Prerequisite: Enrollment in the IB Academy Credit: 0 unit
+Grade Level: 11, 12 Prerequisite: Enrollment in the IB Academy

 This course fulfills the requirement of Creativity, Action, and Service (CAS) for the IB diploma.
 Students must complete 150 hours divided equally among these three areas.
 This requirement begins the summer after the sophomore year and is noted on the transcript upon completion of the requirement in the senior year.